gnuton/RagBag/Docs/Blender.md

 4. From the UV/Image view > UVs > Pack Islands
 5. Press "FinishManualUnwrap" button in the plugin
 Video: https://youtu.be/j8xJJ6EbfjM
+Trableshooting: Make unique the Atlas UV Map.
+                From properties panel > click "Data" tab (The icon is an upside down triangle) > UV Maps > Click - on UV maps different from the atlas created.
 ## Texture Hand Paiting ##
 0. Select the object to texture paint
 1. Unwrap by following the automatic procedure described in the previous chapter